CollectiveDS/s3-wordpress-plugin/README.md

 Requires: php 5.3 or later

-##Prerequisite:
+##Installation/Use:
 1:  Needs api key, secret key in aws/aws-config.php

 2: Needs google recaptcha public and private keys in recaptcha-config.php

-##Installation/Use:

-1: Upload wordpress-plugin-s3 folder to plugins folder
+3: Upload wordpress-plugin-s3 folder to plugins folder

-2: Activate plugin
+4: Activate plugin

-3: Go to Appearance->Widgets
+5: Go to Appearance->Widgets

-4: Drag "s3 upload widget" to any widget area
+6: Drag "s3 upload widget" to any widget area

 ##Adding the plugin programmatically to wordpress